dcop7/tips_and_guides/workflow/personal_productivity_system.md

 ✓  Review vendor proposal
 →  Draft roadmap slides (moved to Todoist)
 ✕  Confirm attendance for offsite (event got cancelled)

-┌─ PARKING LOT ──────────────────────┐
-│ "Ask about the connection pool fix" │
-│ "Idea: record an onboarding video"  │ └─────────────────────────────────────┘
 - - - - - - - - - - - - - - - - - - -
 Tomorrow, maybe: review yesterday's interview feedback
 ```

 All three items started the morning as `□`.
 By evening, one is finished, one still matters but slipped to Todoist, and one simply isn't needed anymore — three different outcomes that would be indistinguishable with a single "not done" symbol.
+The last line is the optional draft for tomorrow — present here, skippable on any other day.

 ---